-{Internal References to 39-71-710: 39-71-702a}

-- Section 30.
-Section 39-71-711, MCA, is amended to read: - "39-71-711.
+- 1 Section 17.
+Section 39-71-711, MCA, is amended to read: - 2 "39-71-711.
 Impairment evaluation -- ratings.
-(1) An impairment rating: - (a) is a purely medical determination and must be determined by an impairment evaluator after a claimant has reached maximum healing; - (b) except as provided in subsection (5), must be based on the current fifth edition of the Guides to Evaluation of Permanent Impairment published by the American medical association; - (c) must be expressed as a percentage of the whole person;
+(1) An impairment rating:

+(a) is a purely medical determination and must be determined by an impairment evaluator after a claimant has reached maximum healing;

-- (d) must be established by objective medical findings. - (2) A claimant or insurer, or both, may obtain an impairment rating from an evaluator if the injury falls within the scope of the evaluator's practice and if the evaluator is one of the following: - (a) a physician or an osteopath licensed under Title 37, chapter 3, with admitting privileges to practice in one or more hospitals, if any, in the area where the physician or osteopath is located; - (b) a chiropractor licensed under Title 37, chapter 12; - (c) a physician assistant licensed under Title 37, chapter20, if there is not a physician as provided for in subsection(2)(a) in the area where the physician assistant is located; - (d) a dentist licensed under Title 37, chapter 4; - (e) an advanced practice registered nurse licensed underTitle 37, chapter 8; or - (f) for a claimant residing out of state or upon approval of the insurer, an evaluator referred to in subsections (2)(a) through (2)(e) who is licensed or certified in another state. - (3) If the claimant and insurer cannot agree upon the rating, the mediation procedure in Title 39, chapter 71, part 24, must be followed. - (4) Disputes over impairment ratings are subject to the provisions of 39-71-605. - (5) The department, in consultation with an appointed advisory body, may by administrative rule adopt or change to another system or method for the evaluation and rating of permanent impairment.
+- (b) except as provided in subsection (5), must be based on the current fifth edition of the Guides to Evaluation of Permanent Impairment published by the American medical association; - (c) must be expressed as a percentage of the whole person; and - 8 (d) must be established by objective medical findings. - 9 (2) A claimant or insurer, or both, may obtain an impairment rating from an evaluator if the injury falls 10 within the scope of the evaluator's practice and if the evaluator is one of the following: - (a) a physician or an osteopath licensed under Title 37, chapter 3, with admitting privileges to practice in one or more hospitals, if any, in the area where the physician or osteopath is located; - (b) a chiropractor licensed under Title 37, chapter 12; - (c) a physician assistant licensed under Title 37, chapter 20, if there is not a physician as provided for in subsection (2)(a) in the area where the physician assistant is located; - (d) a dentist licensed under Title 37, chapter 4; - (e) an advanced practice registered nurse licensed under Title 37, chapter 8; or - (f) for a claimant residing out of state or upon approval of the insurer, an evaluator referred to in subsections (2)(a) through (2)(e) who is licensed or certified in another state. - (3) If the claimant and insurer cannot agree upon the rating, the mediation procedure in Title 39, chapter71, part 24, must be followed. - (4) Disputes over impairment ratings are subject to the provisions of 39-71-605. - (5) The department, in consultation with an appointed advisory body, may by administrative rule adopt or change to another system or method for the evaluation and rating of permanent impairment.
 The department may adopt a different edition of the Guides to Evaluation of Permanent Impairment published by the American medical association or a system or method of rating developed by another state or well-recognized medical association.
-The department may change the system or method as often as the department considers a change advisable."
+The department may change the system or method as often as the department considers a change advisable because of improvements in the methods of evaluating and rating permanent impairment."